JK-SHIN-PG/OnReviewServImprovement/Readme.md

 ## Implementation

 - **Our Environment**
   - os : Ubuntu 18.04 (we didn't check Window os environment)
   - Python >= 3.7

 we recommend to create new virtual environment.

 ```bash
 conda create -n 'env_name' python=3.7
 ```

-Run the below code to install required package for this implementation
+Run the below code to install the required package for this implementation.
 ```bash
 pip install -r requirement.txt
 ```